BlueDiablos1234/dotfiles_custom_commands/README.md

  - custom - Prints all custom commands
  - custedit - Opens this document
  - hack - just changes bg (for now)
+ - now - Displays time
+ - pi - SSH into the pi
 ### ============================================

 ###### Version 0.3